-Yes.
-For businesses allowed to reopen, as outlined in the State’s Phase One Reopening Plan, the limitation of gatherings do not apply.
+Yes, as outlined in the State’s Phase One Reopening Plan, the limitation of gatherings do not apply.
 For questions, visit the Oklahoma State Department of Commerce website and submit your inquiry to the State.

 Can grocery stores continue operations as normal?

 Grocery stores and other stores that have been open throughout this pandemic should continue to maintain hours for vulnerable populations and continue to practice strict sanitary measures and measures to encourage social distancing.

 Yes.
 These businesses actually were allowed to open back up statewide, by appointment only, beginning April 24, 2020.
 Because the City’s Safer at Home Order was still in place at that time, these businesses were allowed to open in Tulsa starting May 1 by appointment only.

 Yes.
 These businesses actually were allowed to open back up statewide, with walk-ins allowed under Phase 3.

 Yes.
 The same rules for by-appointment-only salons apply to tattoo parlors.

 Will businesses get fined or shutdown if they don’t adhere to state guidelines?